pmem/rpma/tools/perf/CONFIG.JSON.md

 An example usage of mandatory parameters can be found in the [`config.json.example`](./config.json.example).

-- "platform_generation" - generation of the platform, supported values: "Cascade Lake" or "Ice Lake",
+- "PLATFORM_GENERATION" - generation of the platform, supported values: "Cascade Lake" or "Ice Lake",
-- "server_ip" - an IP address of the remote node (the RDMA target) (for example: "192.168.0.1"),
+- "SERVER_IP" - an IP address of the remote node (the RDMA target) (for example: "192.168.0.1"),
 - "JOB_NUMA" - a number of the NUMA node on which benchmarking tools will be run on the RPMA initiator,
 - "REMOTE_JOB_NUMA" - a number of the NUMA node on which benchmarking tools will be run on the RPMA target,
 - "REMOTE_DIRECT_WRITE_TO_PMEM" - a state of 'Direct Write to PMem' (true or false).
 It is not required in case of Cascade Lake platforms, when "REMOTE_SUDO_NOPASSWD" is set to true and "REMOTE_RNIC_PCIE_ROOT_PORT" is set correctly (for more details see ["Optional parameters"](#optional-parameters) below).